hvoss-techfak/AutoForge/README.md

 - **STL File Generation**: Exports an ASCII STL file based on the optimized height map.
 - **Swap Instructions**: Generates clear swap instructions for changing materials during printing.
 - **Live Visualization**: (Optional) Displays live composite images during the optimization process.
+- **Hueforge export**: Outputs a project file that can be opened with hueforge.

 ## Installation